EternalllZM/rtd-codz/docs/source/rules.rst

 - **This includes discussion, advocation, jokes, or hinting.**

-Do not discuss, advocate that someone perform, or even jokingly hint that someone should `commit the act of piracy`_.
+Do not discuss, advocate that someone perform, or jokingly hint that someone should `commit the act of piracy`_.

 .. _commit the act of piracy: https://en.wikipedia.org/wiki/Copyright_infringement#%22Piracy%22

 - **Plutonium is only allowed if you own the game legally.**

-You may not use any game copies other than Steam or a CD/DVD ROM to use the Plutonium launcher.
-If you do not legally own the game, do not LFG for it.
+You may not use any game copies other than Steam or a CD/DVD to look for groups using the Plutonium launcher.

 .. warning::
     :ref:`If you obtained the game for free in any way outside of being legally gifted, you likely have committed piracy.`